Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: Experiments

 In this section, we conduct experiments to empirically validate our theoretical results and to demonstrate the benefits of our proposed \methods in low-overlap settings.
 The experiments serve two main purposes: (1)~\textit{to show that the limited overlap is a primary source of estimation instability under finite samples in standard learners}; and (2)~\textit{to demonstrate that our proposed learner addresses this challenge through Neyman-orthogonality and our overlap weighting}.

-\textbf{Baselines:} We evaluate the three instantiations of our \methods (see Section~\ref{subsec:instantiation}).
+\textbf{Baselines:} We evaluate the four instantiations of our \methods (see Table~\ref{tab:hlte-learners}).
 There is no direct benchmark specifically designed for our HLTE setting.
 Therefore, as baselines, we derive and adapt standard meta-learners, namely, a \LTT, \LTRA, and \LTIPW to our setting (see Section~\ref{sec:standard_learners}; details in Appendix~\ref{app:baselines}).
-Although the \DR is a special case of our \methods, we do not consider it as our core contribution and thus treat it more often as a baseline, too.
+The \DR is the unweighted special case of our \methods; we report it alongside the weighted variants but do not consider it part of our core contribution.
 In our experiments, all meta-learners are instantiated using the same neural network architecture and identical hyperparameters (see Appendix~\ref{app:implementation}), thus ensuring that performance differences reflect the effectiveness of the respective adjustment strategies rather than model architecture.
 We measure the \textit{precision in estimation of heterogeneous effects (PEHE)}.
 Each experiment is repeated 5 times with different random seeds.